 If you don’t have the resources to invalidate the patent, all hope is not lost.
-You see, a patent only has real power if someone uses it to sue for patent infringement.
-However, if someone tries to use the faulty patent for a lawsuit, then during the court case, people can still bring up you prior art as evidence to invalidate the patent.
-In this case, you just have to make sure sure your prior art is public and easy to find so that others will know to use it to defend themselves against the patent.
+You see, a patent only has real power if someone uses it to sue someone else for patent infringement (learn more from our post here).
+However, if someone tries to use the faulty patent for a lawsuit, then during the court case people can still bring up you prior art as evidence to invalidate the patent.
+In this case, you just have to make sure sure your prior art is public and easy to find so that others will find it and know to use it to defend themselves against the patent.

 Okay, so It’s not perfect—it sucks that there still could be someone out there who owns a patent on what is rightfully your work.
 But at least it means that you can keep on doing the work you like and sharing it with the world, rather than getting bogged down and spending a ton of time and money on legal battles.

 Whether you decide to openly publish your inventions through blogs and other media, or to publish through the patent office by getting a patent on your work, you are creating prior art that prevents other people from claiming your work in their own a patent.
 The more you publish, the more prior art you create.